"You could parachute him into an island full of cannibals and come back in five years and he'd be the king."

 Musk co-founded OpenAI with Altman in 2015, united by a shared fear that Google's DeepMind was moving too fast without safety guardrails.
 But in early 2018, when Altman and the other co-founders rejected Musk's proposal to take majority control — or merge OpenAI into Tesla — Musk resigned from the board.
 Privately, he told the team their "probability of success was 0."

-What followed was years of escalating public attacks.
-Musk launched xAI as a direct competitor.
+What followed was years of escalation.
+Musk launched xAI as a competitor.
 Filed multiple lawsuits.
-Called Altman a "swindler" and "Scam Altman" on X. Led a $97.4 billion unsolicited bid to buy OpenAI, which the board rejected.
+Called Altman a "swindler" and "Scam Altman" on X. Led a $97.4 billion unsolicited bid for OpenAI, which the board rejected.

-In a private text from February 2023, later unsealed in court documents, Altman wrote to Musk: "Well, you're my hero and that's what it feels like when you attack OpenAI."
-And: "It really fucking hurts when you publicly attack OpenAI."
+In a private text from February 2023, later unsealed in court documents: "It really fucking hurts when you publicly attack OpenAI."

-In a December 2024 interview with The Free Press, he named it directly: "He's also clearly a bully."
+In a December 2024 interview with The Free Press: "He's also clearly a bully."
 But then: "Right now, it's me.
 It's been Bezos, Gates, Zuckerberg, lots of other people."
 Not anger.
 Pattern recognition.

-When Musk made the buyout bid, Altman's response on X was: "No thank you but we will buy Twitter for $9.74 billion if you want."
+When Musk made the buyout bid, Altman's response on X: "No thank you but we will buy Twitter for $9.74 billion if you want."
 Wit, not warfare.

 And in a Bloomberg interview, the most psychologically revealing line: "Probably his whole life is from a position of insecurity.
 I feel for the guy.
 I don't think he's a happy person."

-A Type 8 would destroy the adversary.
-A Type 3 would outperform them.
-Altman empathized with his.
+Altman empathized with his adversary.
 He felt the wound of being attacked, named it as a wound, then tried to understand what was driving the person swinging at him.

 The Anxiety Behind the Calm